MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_peakmeter_retrieve_level.md

 title: EVT_ACX_PEAKMETER_RETRIEVE_LEVEL
 ms.date: 09/16/2021
 targetos: Windows
-description: TBD - EVT_ACX_PEAKMETER_RETRIEVE_LEVEL tells the driver that a request to retrieve the peakmeter level has made???.
+description: The EVT_ACX_PEAKMETER_RETRIEVE_LEVEL callback function is implemented by the driver and is called when the level of a specified channel on a peakmeter node is requested.
 prerelease: true
 req.assembly:
 req.construct-type: function